easy2-code/Props-Practice-in-React/README.md

 - Components are kept in separate files for clean code.
 - Props are passed in a simple, clear way to make the code easy to understand.
 - Each component is reusable and independent.

+# ✍️ Submitted By:

+Tayyab Khan

+I have completed this assignment with honesty and dedication ❤️
+Done with full effort and from the heart. ✅